 - Hope is not a strategy.
 Stable work that pays the bills trumps wishful thinking.

-- Keep your monthly expenses as low as possible in order to avoid.
-If you must spend money on things other than food and a roof over your head, make sure they are a strategic and intentional investment with a high probability of paying off.
+- Keep your monthly expenses as low as possible in order to avoid being taken by surprise.
+If you must spend money on things other than food and a roof over your head, make sure they are a strategic and intentional investment with a high probability of paying-off.

 - Brush up on those skills so you don't become irrelevant in the meantime.